brendt/responsive-images/README.md

 ### Paths

 The `sourcePath` parameter is used to define where image source files are located.
-In case of the first example and above configuration, the image file should be save in `./src/img/image.jpeg`.
+In case of the first example and above configuration, the image file should be saved in `./src/img/image.jpeg`.

 The `publicPath` parameter is used to save rendered images into.
 This path should be the public directory of your website.
 The above example would render images into `./public/img/image.jpeg`.